GO

 The two COAT regions represent different climate contexts.
 For example, summer temperatures on Varanger are around 10 C, which explain why the treeline is located on the southern part of the peninsula, whereas summer temperatures on Svalbard are a few degrees colder.
 Rain on snow (ROS) events on Svalbard can form thick layers of ice (up to 10 cm) on the ground persisting for the whole winter, whereas ice layers are also present on Varanger but are thinner and located at different depths.
 However, we lack detailed information on weather and snow variability in Varanger and Svalbard.
 The very few weather stations that exist are located along the coast line and stations in inland areas are absent.
 This makes it difficult to describe and understand the complex physical processes linking snow cover and structure to weather parameters.

 Figure 1.
-Annual mean temperature at Svalbard airport (report) with year 2016 marked in red.
-The thick bold line are filtered data and show long-term variability at a decadal scale.
+Annual mean air temperature at Svalbard Airport.
+The thick bold line is filtered data and shows long-term variability at a decadal scale.

 Figure 2.
 Estimated temperature change (degC) in Longyearbyen from 1971-2000 to 2071-2100.
 Estimates are based on results from Global Climate Models, Regional Climate Models and Empirical Statistical Downscaling.
 Values are given for three emission scenarios (RCPs).